 Having a minimal approach to fashion means that you approach your closet with intentionality, not aiming for the largest (or smallest) number of things.
 Rather, your aim is a wardrobe that fits your lifestyle, and is filled with high-quality pieces you absolutely love that will, hopefully, last years.

 The goal isn’t getting your shoes or dresses down to single digits.
 The goal isn’t only having shades of black, grey, cream, and taupe.
-The goal isn’t to make you hate your closet.
+The goal isn’t to make you hate your minimalist closet.
 In fact, it’s the exact opposite.

 Did you know that the average person only wears 20% of their wardrobe on a regular basis?
 That means 80% of those clothing items we simply couldn’t live without spend the majority of the time on a hanger in the dark, while we reach for the same well-loved dress or sweater again and again and again.